-In respect to the Scottish Schools Pipe Band Championships, we being the Scottish Schools Pipe Band Championships Steering Group will ensure that control measures are in place which will be actioned and monitored for effectiveness.
-Stewards will be allocated to each competing school on its arrival, and their role will be to provide assistance to the school throughout the day and ensure that it adheres to the playing timetable.
-There will be over 80 separate performances spread throughout the day in order to facilitate easy control of the event, and also to help facilitate audience comfort.
-All stewards will receive regular comfort breaks and lunch will be provided.
+Regarding the Scottish Pipe Band Championships, the Scottish Schools Pipe Band Committee will ensure that appropriate control measures are in place, which will be implemented and monitored for effectiveness.
+Stewards will be assigned to each competing school upon arrival.
+Their role will be to assist the school throughout the day and ensure adherence to the performance schedule.
+There will be over 90 individual performances throughout the event, and the stewards will help manage the flow of the event and enhance audience comfort.
+All stewards will receive regular breaks, and lunch will be provided.